DeviprasadShetty9833/Stack.c/README.md

   - Input: (() (Unbalanced)
 - What changes would you make to handle multiple types of brackets {}, [], and ()?

-2. Reversing Data Using a Stack:
+2. *Reversing Data Using a Stack:*
 - Write a program to reverse a string using a stack.

-3. Infix to Postfix Conversion:
+3. *Infix to Postfix Conversion:*
 - Write a program to convert an infix expression (e.g., A+BC) to a postfix expression (ABC+).
 - Debug the following issues:
-- Incorrect precedence rules for operators.
+- - Incorrect precedence rules for operators.
   - Missing parentheses handling.

 # Edge Case and Logical Thinking
 1. Explain what happens in a stack when the push operation is performed on a full stack.
-How would you handle this in real-world applications where resizing is allowed?
+How would you handle this in Real-world applications where resizing is allowed?
 2. A stack is often called a LIFO (Last In, First Out) data structure.
 Write an example scenario from real life that fits this behavior and explain its relevance in programming.

 # Challenge Questions
-1. Modify a stack implemented using an array to allow Multiple Stacks within the same array.
+1. Modify a stack implemented using an array to allow *Multiple Stacks* within the same array.
 Implement the push, pop, and display functions for this multi-stack configuration.
 2. Implement a Min-Stack, a stack that allows retrieval of the minimum element in constant time.
 Use an auxiliary stack to store the minimum values.